Insurance Tips For New, Young Learner Drivers

 14) An invisible car came out of nowhere, struck my car and vanished.

-15) I was sure the old fellow would never make it to the other side of the road when I struck him.
+15) I was sure the old fellow would never make it to the other side of The road when I struck him.

 16) The pedestrian had no idea which way to run, so I ran over him.

-17) I saw a slow-moving, sad faced old gentleman as he bounced off the hood of my car.
+17) I saw a slow-moving, sad-faced old gentleman as he bounced off the hood of my car.

 18) The indirect cause of the accident was a little guy in a small car with a big mouth.